AlexanderAdelAU/TMS99105-SBC-V4-Paged-Memory-System/README.md

 ### The 6116 Mapping Table

-The 6116 at MAP_WIN (0xE800-0xE80F) holds 16 bytes — one per virtual segment.
-Each byte contains the physical page number (0-15) that segment maps to.
+The 6116 at MAP_WIN (0xE800-0xE81E) holds 16 word-wide entries — one per virtual segment, at even addresses (0xE800, 0xE802 ...
+0xE81E).
+The physical page number (0-15) is written in the high byte of each word via MOVB.
 Entry 0 is ignored for COMMON; entry 15 is not used for ROM.

 To map virtual segment 3 to physical page 7:
 ```asm